PhotonVision/photonvision/docs/source/docs/integration/advancedStrategies.md

 ## Robot Poses from the Camera

 When using 3D mode in PhotonVision, an additional step is run to estimate the 3D position of camera, relative to one or more AprilTags.

+This process does not produce a *unique* solution.
+There are multiple possible camera positions which might explain the image it observed.
+Additionally, the camera is rarely mounted in the exact center of a robot.

-These must be filtered and transformed before they represent an estimated robot pose.
+For these reasons, the 3D information must be filtered and transformed before they can describe the robot's pose.

 PhotonLib provides {ref}`a utility class to assist with this process on the roboRIO <docs/programming/photonlib/robot-pose-estimator:AprilTags and PhotonPoseEstimator>`.
 Alternatively, {ref}`a "multi-tag" strategy can do this process on the coprocessor. <docs/apriltag-pipelines/multitag:Enabling MultiTag>`.